 I bounced between the Ideal 61-957 kit and the Greenlee CS-8000.
 These are two very different systems that go after the same tasks and, as far as I can tell, the same market.
 Greenlee definitely ups the ante with its ergonomics, but the Ideal was nearly foolproof in its execution.
 At $1,031 it had to be.

 For basic circuit breaker finding, most of these tools did an excellent job.
 The three least expensive models are capable of locating most breakers.
 They did great on a home where we had to completely relabel the electrical panel following a rewire.
-Tossing them into a tool bag might net you some dead batteries due to the overly-easy on buttons, but aside from that, there’s nothing wrong with an inexpensive tool that works.
+Tossing them into a tool bag might net you some dead batteries due to the accessible power buttons.
+Aside from that, there’s nothing wrong with an inexpensive tool that works.

 Features matter, however.
 If you find yourself constantly checking GFCI circuits, you don’t need to carry around a separate tool.
 Also, the convenience of the two-in-one Sperry is a great design that uses audible cues to a larger degree than many of the others.
 The LED light on the VersativTECH breaker finder is brilliant (literally) and not something to be overlooked.